Be sure to review the Secure Act of 2020 update

 - Not surprisingly, treatment of an annuitized IRA annuity is different, and also depends upon the annuitization period.
 Believe or not, even the IRS isn't sure how to handle this, so you're pretty much on your own, subject to the interpretation of the IRS, the company holding the annuity, and/or your tax professional.
 Good luck with that.

-- If you miss an RMD, you can sometimes get the IRS to waive the 50% penalty by filing IRS Form 5329 and 1) admitting your mistake, 2) apologizing, and 3) promising not to do it again (don't laugh, this sage advice comes from one of the country's top retirement accounting firms, Ed Slott and Company).
+- If you miss an RMD, you can sometimes get the IRS to waive the 50% penalty by filing IRS Form 5329 and 1) admitting your mistake, 2) apologizing, and 3) promising not to do it again (don't laugh, this sage advice comes from one of the country's top retirement accounting firms, ).

 - There are two competing strategies to taking your RMD; 1) taking it early in the year, so that in the possible turmoil of other end-of-year activities, it is not forgotten, and 2) taking it at the end of the year, thus maximizing the tax deferral.
 Use the one that works best for your situation.